When to Stop Testing? Testing Exit Criteria Decision

 Test Documents:

-• All Test Documents / deliverables (Example – Test Summary Report) are prepared, reviewed and published across.
+• All Test Documents / Deliverables (Example – Test Summary Report) are prepared, reviewed and published across.

 Budget:

-• Complete Testing Budget is exhausted.
+• The Complete Testing Budget has been exhausted.

 “Go / No Go” Meetings: